SkiddieAhn/Paper-Making-Anomalies-More-Anomalous/README.md

 Seungkyun Hong and <ins>Sunghyun Ahn</ins> are equal contributors to this work and designated as co-first authors.

 ## Architecture overview of F2LM Generator
-This new Generator excels at predicting normal frames but struggles with abnormal ones.
-It includes a module to **transform normal features** in bottleneck areas, reducing its ability to generate abnormal frames.
+This new Generator excels at predicting normal frame but struggles with abnormal one.
+It includes a module to **transform normal features** in bottleneck areas, reducing its ability to generate abnormal frame.

 <img width="936" alt="fig-generator" src="https://github.com/SkiddieAhn/SkiddieAhn/assets/52392658/5c4f4ab5-b12e-4e31-8acd-3899e285eed2">

 ## Architecture overview of Destroyer
-It's a Destroyer that takes generated future frames as input, **detects low-quality regions, and disrupts them**.
+It's a Destroyer that takes generated future frame as input, **detects low-quality regions, and disrupts them**.
 This enhances the abnormality in the output.
 We trained the Destroyer using self-supervised learning because the training data doesn't include abnormal frames.

 <img width="936" alt="fig-destroyer" src="https://github.com/SkiddieAhn/SkiddieAhn/assets/52392658/0c200851-5cfb-4ae2-a153-2f1704e095d4">